Cephalopelvic disproportion: Signs and symptoms

+Diagnosis of CPD usually occurs during labor, often requiring medical interventions such as a cesarean section (C-section) to ensure the safety of both mother and baby.

 Causes

 A large fetus can be one cause of CPD.
 A large fetus can be caused by gestational diabetes, postterm pregnancy, genetic factors, and multiparity.

 The shape of the pelvis can also be a cause of CPD.
 The pelvis may be too small, or the shape of the pelvis may be malformed.
 Shorter women are more likely to have CPD as are adolescents.

 Diagnosis

 Diagnosis of CPD may be made when there is failure to progress, but not all cases of prolonged labour are the result of CPD.
 Use of ultrasound to measure the size of the fetus in the womb is controversial, as these methods are often inaccurate and may lead to unnecessary caesarian section; a trial of labour is often recommended even if size of the fetus is estimated to be large.

 Theoretically, pelvimetry may identify cephalo-pelvic disproportion.
 However, a woman's pelvis loosens up before birth (with the help of hormones).
 A Cochrane review in 2017 found that there was too little evidence to show whether pelvimetry is beneficial and safe when the baby is in cephalic presentation.
 A review in 2003 came to the conclusion that pelvimetry does not change the management of pregnant women, and recommended that all women should be allowed a trial of labor regardless of pelvimetry results.
 It considered routine performance of pelvimetry to be a waste of time, a potential liability, and an unnecessary discomfort.